© 2018 - International Centre for Investigative Reporting

-Emem Opashi, Director of the Sage School, Abuja, and an early childhood education specialist, argues for a flexible policy.
+Emem Opashi, Director of the Sage School, Abuja, early childhood education specialist, argues for a flexible policy.
 Children, she says, should be taught in whatever language they understand.

-“If you think the children have a good command of English, you can use that; otherwise, you can use their mother tongue and then gradually introduce English,” says Opashi.
+“If you think the children have a good command of English, you can use that; otherwise, you can use their mother tongue and then gradually introduce English,” Opashi says.

 “I think the policy should be dynamic, considering the fact that we have many indigenous languages.
 I think we should have a mixture of both the mother tongue and English,” she adds.
 “But one major hindrance is that we don’t have adequate materials to teach in the local languages.”